JetSuiteX to offer flights from Seattle’s Boeing Field to Oakland in July

 According to the company’s press release, the air carrier can save passengers up to two hours by flying out of private jet terminals, where passengers can avoid security lines and only have to arrive 20 minutes before their scheduled departure times.

+“People are driving instead.
+Turns out people don’t want to spend 90 minutes in an airport for 45 minutes on an airplane.
+So, that’s our opportunity,” Wilcox said Tuesday at a media event at Boeing Field.
+“I think small is beautiful.”

+Wilcox said that the shorter time on the ground does not sacrifice security measures.
+According to Wilcox, JetSuiteX is the only charter air carrier that participates in TSA’s Secure Flight Program, a system that vets passengers against a watchlist for domestic and international flights into, out of, and within the U.S. So once a passenger checks in for a JetSuiteX flight, their name is vetted via TSA’s Secure Flight Program.
+Wilcox also disclosed that JetSuiteX passengers and bags will all be screened for explosives.
+The company is also testing new radar systems at some of its service locations.

 JetSuiteX uses 30-seat Embraer 135 aircrafts.
 According to a news release, the aircraft has 36 inches of legroom and have no overhead bin storage.
 Passengers are allowed up to three pieces of complimentary checked baggage.
+On board, passengers will have access to wifi that supports in-flight messaging, but Wilcox said they plan to upgrade to 4G in the fall.

 Flights from Seattle will depart from King County International Airport-Boeing Field (BFI) in South Seattle and arrive at Oakland International Airport (OAK).
 Passengers can book flights for July through August 31 via the JetSuiteX website starting today.